 IPE Courses and Opportunities

-This service-based course explores issues of health disparities, poverty, and the medically-underserved.
+This service-based course explores issues of health disparities, poverty, and the medically underserved.
 It allows for students to use their knowledge of professional roles to address health care needs and perform effectively in team roles to plan and deliver patient/population-centered care.
 It is open to students of all health professions and offered fall and winter semesters as Pharmacy 503, Public Health 503, Social Work 573, Movement Science 481 and Kinesiology 581.
 Read more.

-Professional-level students from each U-M health science schools with a basic level of knowledge about MI are invited to apply by Nov.
+Professional-level students from the U-M health science schools with a basic level of knowledge about MI are invited to apply by Nov.
 30 to take this immersive 2-workshop series (on the evenings of both January 16 and 23, 2019).
 The focus is on communication with patients, families, communities, and professionals, to support a team approach for the promotion and maintenance of health and the prevention and treatment of disease.

 A fourth-year medical student Standardized Patient Interaction modified to include social work students.
 The learning module was updated to include the roles of both specialties, and together the students practice breaking bad news in a simulated clinical scenario.